 So annotate and room tag.
 And I can tag the rooms for those options.
 Now, option A, if you remember, we actually deleted those rooms.

 And I believe that was 110.
-And it's good to use those same numbers because we do wanna make sure that there is a corresponding number to both options so you can see that it is the same room.
+And it's good to use those same numbers because we do want to make sure that there is a corresponding number to both options so you can see that it is the same room.
 Okay, so we've got our views set up for level one.

-You can see we get the level one call out.
+You can see we get the level one call-out.
 We'll go through the same process.
 We'll do a rename.

-This will be level two restroom option A. And then I'll duplicate that view and rename it to be restroom option B. And the only thing I have to do is change this visibility graphic overrides to be set to automatic so that it always stays with the primary, which is our option B. And then option A was our original one.
+This will be level two restroom option A. And then I'll duplicate that view and rename it to be restroom option B. And the only thing I have to do is change this visibility graphic overrides to be set to Automatic so that it always stays with the primary, which is our option B. And then Option A was our original one.
 And you can see by default, it's set to that option B because that's what the view we created it from was set to.
-So I'll set this one to option A. And then that way we get back to our original option.
+So I'll set this one to Option A. And then that way we get back to our original option.

-When we look at option B here, if I wanted to add the tags using keyboard shortcut RT, I can do that pretty easily.
+When we look at option B here, if I wanted to add the tags using the keyboard shortcut RT, I can do that pretty easily.
 But on option A, there's no rooms to add the tag to.
 So I'll have to use my room tool.

 So this'll be, I believe it was 209.
 And then we'll have room 210 for the women's room.
 And we're just ignoring those errors.